-Gross profit for the first quarter of 2012 decreased 4% from the same period in 2011 while revenue decreased 6%.
-Gross margin as a percentage of revenue of 6.6% in the first quarter of 2012 was up slightly compared to the same period last year.
+Gross profit for the first half of 2012 decreased 6% from the same period of 2011 while revenue decreased 5%.
+Gross margin as a percentage of revenue of 6.7% was flat compared to the same period last year.

-Multiple factors cause gross margin to fluctuate including, among other factors: volume and mix of products or services; higher revenue concentration in lower gross margin products and end markets; pricing pressure; production efficiencies; utilization of manufacturing capacity; changing material and labor costs, including variable labor costs associated with direct manufacturing employees; manufacturing and transportation costs; start-up and ramp-up activities; new product introductions; disruption in production at individual sites; cost structures at individual sites; foreign exchange volatility; and the availability of components and materials.
+Multiple factors cause gross margin to fluctuate including, among others: volume and mix of products or services; higher revenue concentration in lower gross margin products and end markets; pricing pressure; production efficiencies; utilization of manufacturing capacity; changing material and labor costs, including variable labor costs associated with direct manufacturing employees; manufacturing and transportation costs; start-up and ramp-up activities; new product introductions; disruption in production at individual sites; cost structures at individual sites; foreign exchange volatility; and the availability of components and materials.